Search Articles

 Unfortunately, many seniors who lose their job due to the coronavirus pandemic may find it necessary to apply for benefits early, potentially losing hundreds of thousands in future benefits.
 Before rushing to apply for early retirement benefits, you should consider all of your options.
 If you are lucky enough to have substantial savings, it may make sense to spend your savings rather than take benefits early.
 You may also be able to apply for unemployment benefits to allow you to further delay taking benefits.

 If you do not have any savings or unemployment benefits to fall back on, your only option may be to claim benefits.
 However, if you do claim early and then go back to work, you may have the ability to increase those benefits.
 If you are able to stop the benefits within 12 months of starting, you can withdraw the application, repay the benefits collected, and then still be eligible for the higher benefit amount at full retirement age or older.
 It is essentially a one-year interest-free loan.
-For more information, click here.
+For more information, read this article.

 If you take benefits early but are not able to stop the benefits within 12 months of starting, you can still suspend your benefits in order to earn higher benefits.
 For example, if you start collecting at age 62 but no longer need the income once you reach your full retirement age, you could suspend benefits until age 70.
 You won't get a complete do-over, but between your full retirement age and 70 you would earn delayed retirement credits, which would increase your ultimate benefit amount when you collect at age 70.